About Digital Assets and Their Regulatory Framework

 Is There a Legal Framework for Digital Assets in Serbia?

 Yes, Serbia is one of the countries that have regulated virtual currencies and digital tokens.
-Namely, the newly adopted Law on Digital Assets is one of the first and most important steps that Serbia has taken to include digital property in its legislative framework, which became applicable starting on 29 June 2021.
-This date also marks the moment from which new regulations on the taxation of digital assets began to apply.
+Namely, the is one of the first and most important steps that Serbia has taken to include digital property in its legislative framework, which became applicable starting on 29 June 2021.
+This date also marks the moment from which the modified regulations on the taxation of digital assets began to apply.
 This is why all interested parties must familiarize themselves with how digital assets, which among others include Bitcoin, Ethereum, NFTs, and many other forms of digital assets, are taxed.

 What is also of great importance is the fact that the Law on Digital Assets is based on the technological neutrality principle, which means that, although it is essentially focused on blockchain technology, it will apply to other similar technologies that could be developed in the future.
 This shows the legislator’s intention that the Law on Digital Assets becomes the long-term regulatory framework pillar for all modern technologies that are based on blockchain, as well as other similar technological achievements.
-In other words, crypto regulation has arrived in Serbia and plans to stay and evolve together with the technology.
+In other words, crypto regulation has settled in Serbia and plans to stay and evolve together with the technology.

 What Are Digital Assets?